 Services that are covered for you What you must pay when you get these services In-Network What you must pay when you get these services Out-of- Network Prior authorization is not required.
 The amounts you pay for these services do not apply to your yearly maximum out-of-pocket amount.
 You may get the following preventive dental services from any licensed dental provider in the United States.
 Covered services include (see the "Optional Preventive Dental and Optional Comprehensive Dental Limitations and Exclusions" section below for details about limitations and exclusions): Services are 100% covered up to the maximum allowable charge.
 This is the maximum dollar amount covered by the plan for a covered dental service.
 You are responsible for paying the difference between the billed charges and the maximum allowable.
-Deductible Noi ne Annual benefit maximum Noi ne Routine exams Limited to two exams per calendar year (1 per 6 months) \$0 copay \$0 copay up to the maximum allowable charge Dental cleanings (prophylaxis or periodontal maintenance) Limited to two cleanings per calendar year (1 per 6 months) \$0 copay \$0 copay up to the maximum allowable charge Bitewing x-rays (one set of four films) Limited to two sets per calendar year (1 per 6 months) \$0 copay \$0 copay up to the maximum allowable charge Full mouth x-rays and/or Panorex Limited to one complete mouth series every five years \$0 copay \$0 copay up to the maximum allowable charge
+Deductible None Annual benefit maximum Noi ne Routine exams Limited to two exams per calendar year \$0 copay \$0 copay up to the maximum allowable charge Prophylaxis or Periodontal cleanings Limited to two cleanings per calendar year \$0 copay \$0 copay up to the maximum allowable charge Bitewing x-rays Limited to two sets per calendar year \$0 copay \$0 copay up to the maximum allowable charge Full mouth x-rays, Conebeam and/or Panorex Limited to one complete mouth series every five years \$0 copay \$0 copay up to the maximum allowable charge Periapical x-ray Limited to the dollar amount of a full mouth series \$0 copay \$0 copay up to the maximum allowable charge Brush biopsy Limited to two per calendar year \$0 copay \$0 copay up to the maximum allowable charge